MTJB/blog_marktjbrown/content/posts/2023-03-06-groovy-tags/index.md

 ## ⚡️ Conclusion
 JUnit tags, unsurprisingly, works as expected!
-If you're like me, and are working on a project with a web of dependencies you might fight this harder than it ought to be - and for that I advise some self reflection to see you can figure out why you've written such confusing build files (or if you're like me blame that guy who used to work here!).
+If you're like me, and are working on a project with a web of dependencies you might find this harder than it ought to be - and for that I advise some self-reflection to see ifyou can figure out why you've written such confusing build files (or if you're like me, to curse that guy who used to work here!).